ggarra13/mrv2/README.md

 mrv2-dbg
 ```

-If you compiled mrv2 without bin directory in your HOME directory, you can start it from the BUILD directory with the mrViewer.sh script, like:
+If you compiled mrv2 without bin directory in your HOME directory, you can start it from the BUILD directory with the mrv2.sh script, like:

 ```
-BUILD-Linux-64/Release/install/bin/mrViewer.sh
+BUILD-Linux-64/Release/install/bin/mrv2.sh
 ```

 ## Windows